 Families with children can save on IC buses with the standard German Railways policy of children under 15 years old traveling for free with parents – adding the names at time of booking is essential.

 IC Bus Inter-City Long-Distance Routes

-- Düsseldorf to Lille in France via Ghent and Antwerpen in Belgium and Roermond in The Netherlands.
+- Düsseldorf to Lille in France via Ghent and Antwerpen in Belgium and Roermond and Eindhoven in The Netherlands.

 - Düsseldorf to Liège / Luik / Lüttich in Belgium via Maastricht in The Netherlands

 - Prague to Mannheim via Heidelberg and Nürnberg (Nuremberg).